oscal-club/website/content/blog-posts/site-redesign.md

 - Most importantly, the migration to [Netlify](https://netlify.com) and [NetlifyCMS](https://netlifycms.org/) as a backend.
 This migration allows preview versions of the website before a pull request is reviewed, all while requiring passionate community adopters to contribute without a full developer environment on their computer.

 So, get started today!
-You can simly click the [Help fix this site link](/admin) in the upper right-hand corner.
+You can simply click the [Help fix this site link](/admin) in the upper right-hand corner.

 Oh, and expect more blog post series on the intersection of OSCAL and other topics soon.
 The new worflows will benefit all of us.